microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     <li>Whole system interactions (e.g., querying against a search parameter shared by all Resources)</li>
 </ol>

-In this challenge, we will be querying for Resource instances using Resource-type level interactions (A above).
+In this challenge, we will be querying for Resource instances using Resource-type level interactions (a).

 ### Searching with `GET`